al-zah/tarantino/README.md

 ## Routing Events

-In `director`, a "routing event" is a named property in the [Routing Table](#routing-table) which can be assigned to a function or an Array of functions to be called when a route is matched in a call to `router.dispatch()`.
+In `tarantino`, a "routing event" is a named property in the [Routing Table](#routing-table) which can be assigned to a function or an Array of functions to be called when a route is matched in a call to `router.dispatch()`.